heartiecodes/PostgreSql-w-Tableau-Projects/Project1/README.md

 ## 📌 Project Overview
-This project is dedicated to cleaning and analyzing a dataset of 670+ Data Science job postings.
-The raw data was very unstructured, comprising of dirty salary ranges, company ratings embedded in names, and job descriptions in long format.
-I converted this to a structured format using **PostgreSQL** in order to get insights into the trends of salaries, industry demand, and essential technical skills.
+The goal of this project is to clean and analyze a dataset, which contains more than 670 Data Science job postings.
+The raw data was extremely unstructured that it contained unorganized pay scales, company rating in the form of names and long format job descriptions.
+I translated this into a structured format with the help of  **PostgreSQL** in order to obtain data about the trends of salaries, industry demand and necessary technical skills.

 ---